Find Affordable College Courses

 $17,287 Average Tuition & Fees

-Our 2023 rankings named The College of New Jersey the best value school in New Jersey for mechanical engineering students.
-Located in the suburb of Ewing, TCNJ is a public college with a moderately-sized student population.
+Our analysis found The College of New Jersey to be the best value school for mechanical engineering students who want to pursue a degree in New Jersey.
+Located in the large suburb of Ewing, TCNJ is a public college with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at TCNJ are $17,287 a year.
+In-state tuition fees for undergraduate students at TCNJ are $17,287 per year.
 ME majors at TCNJ take out an average of $26,000 in student loans while working on their egree.

-TCNJ also took the #2 spot in our Best Mechanical Engineering Schools in New Jersey rankings.
+TCNJ did well in our overall quality rankings, too.
+It placed #2 on our Best Mechanical Engineering Schools in New Jersey list.

 #2